czim/laravel-cms-core/README.md

 ## Heads-up / Disclaimer

-This project is currently under heavy development.
-It's best not to use this in production environments yet.
+This project is currently under heavy development, but it is ready for production environments.
+It is only recommended for experienced programmers, however.
 Feedback is welcome, as always.